BasuDevTyagi10/SchoolReportCardGenerator/README.md

-# School Report Card Generator
+# School Report Card Management System
 Python built Software that generates a Report Card for a student in either pdf or docx or both formats.

 Driver Code: main.py